chrispinkney/hes-dead-jim/README.md

  - Colourized output.
 Good URLs are printed in green, bad URLs are printed in red, and unknown URLs in gray.
  - -v can be supplied to the program for current version information.
 #### Usage
+Install Python on your machine and reboot.
+Then:

+> pip install colorama bs4 argparse requests

 > git clone https://github.com/chrispinkney/OSD600.git

 > cd OSD600/He's Dead Jim